vrcAlbert/documentation-api/source/php/configuration/application/appdesk.rst

 data_mapping
 ************

 Associative or simple array.
-Defines which data_mapping items from :ref:`common configuration <common>` we display (mostly filtering).
+Defines which data_mapping items from :doc:`common` configuration we display (mostly filtering).

 Is is also possible to define new custom data_mapping items which will be only used on the appdesk.